 A college education is one of the most important investments in your life.
 Please review the following information if you are considering a federal Direct Loan or a Direct PLUS Loan to help finance your education or your child’s at Lackawanna College.

-Because grants and scholarships are limited, many students rely on loans to cover educational expenses.
+Because grants and scholarships are limited, many students rely on student loans to cover educational expenses.
 Students who indicate an interest in loans on the FAFSA are automatically considered for loans.
 Although Lackawanna College awards students up to their maximum yearly eligibility, we encourage students to borrow wisely.
 Students transferring to a four-year school may run out of eligibility at the four-year school if they borrow too much at Lackawanna.

-Federal Direct Stafford Loans
+Federal Direct Subsidized and Unsubsidized Loans

 - Based on financial need as determined by the FAFSA, other aid sources, and educational costs.

 - The federal government pays the interest on the loan while the student is enrolled at least half-time in school.

 - The student pays the interest while in school or it can be capitalized into the principal thus increasing the amount owed.